OmegaBlockchain/omegacoin/README.md

   proposals directly from the GUI.
 Supports wallets controlling multiple masternodes — each vote is cast with every masternode whose voting key is held in the wallet.
   See the Governance Guide below.

+- **Update Notification** — The Qt wallet checks the GitHub Releases API once after the blockchain is fully synchronised.
+If a newer release is available, a clickable status bar label appears with a direct download link.

+- **Linux Application Identity** — `StartupWMClass` in the `.desktop` file and Qt application name updated to `OmegaCoin-Qt`, so the running process is correctly identified by the Linux taskbar and window manager instead of being shown as `dash-qt`.

 - **Rebranding** — Full Omega branding applied throughout: splash screen, colour scheme, icons, window titles, and copyright notices updated.